dessentialist/rag_agent/README.md

 1. Clone the repository
 2. Create venv and install: `make venv && make install`
 3. Run the server: `make run`
 4. Open `http://localhost:5000/` — on first run, you will be redirected to the Settings page to configure providers (OpenAI, Pinecone), defaults, theme, and agents.
-Use the Diagnostics buttons to validate connectivity before chatting.
+Diagnostics must pass (OpenAI and Pinecone connectivity) before chat/files are enabled.

 ## Directory Structure